riedyw/PoshFunctions/ReadMe.md

 For the functions themselves see [**Functions**](Functions) folder.

 Name                           Synopsis
 ----                           --------
-Add-Help                       Adds a template comment based block into the editor in the Powershell ISE.
-Add-ISEThemeMenu               Adds a theme to the ISE Theme menu Compare-ObjectProperty         Compares two objects property by property.
+Compare-ObjectProperty         Compares two objects property by property.
-Convert-ARGBToHex              Converts an ARGB color string to hex equivalent Convert-BitShift               Bit shifts an integer either LEFT or RIGHT.
-ConvertFrom-Base64             Convert from a Base64 string to normal string ConvertFrom-DateTime           Converts a datetime into a datetime represented in a different format.
+Convert-ARGBToHex              Converts an ARGB color string to hex equivalent ConvertFrom-Base64             Convert from a Base64 string to normal string ConvertFrom-DateTime           Converts a datetime into a datetime represented in a different format.
 ConvertFrom-FsRight            To convert a [uint32] FileSystemRight value into a human readable form